orangejuice/blog/data/activity/movie-潘金莲之前世今生-1989/record.en.md

 ---
-title: The Reincarnation of Golden Lotus
+title: The Past and Present Life of Pan Jinlian
-slug: the-reincarnation-of-golden-lotus
 category: movie
 status: todo
 rating: 0